Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Simulation Results

-I now revisit the simulation experiments introduced above in Sections \ref{sec:OLSvsIVsim} and \ref{sec:chooseIVsim} to evaluate the finite-sample performance of confidence intervals contructed according to Algorithm \ref{alg:conf}.
-All results are based on 10,000 simulation replications from the appropriate DGP with $\alpha = \delta = 0.05$.
-For more computational details, see Appendix \ref{append:comp}.
+I now revisit the simulation experiments introduced above in Sections \ref{sec:OLSvsIVsim} and \ref{sec:chooseIVsim} to evaluate the finite-sample performance of the confidence intervals whose asymptotic performance was studied in Section \ref{sec:limitexperiment} above.
+All results in this section are based on 1000 simulation replications from the relevant DGP.
 Coverage probabilities and relative widths are all given in percentage points, rounded to the nearest whole percent.

-Table \ref{tab:OLSvsIVsim_cover_naiveFMSC} shows the problem of ignoring moment selection by presenting the the actual coverage probability of a na\"{i}ve 90\%, post-FMSC confidence interval for the OLS versus TSLS simulation experiment.
-The na\"{i}ve procedure simply constructs a textbook 90\% interval around the FMSC-selected estimator.
-Unsurprisingly, it performs poorly: coverage probabilities can be made \emph{arbitrarily} close to zero by choosing appropriate parameter values, a problem that persists even for large $N$.
-At other parameter values, however, the intervals are close to their nominal level.
-This is precisely the lack of uniformity described by \cite{LeebPoetscher2005}.
-A similar pattern emerges in the choosing instrumental variables simulation: see Table \ref{tab:chooseIVsim_cover_naiveFMSC} in Appendix \ref{sec:CIsupplement}.

-Table \ref{tab:OLSvsIVsim_cover_FMSC} gives the actual coverage probability of the conservative, 90\% post-FMSC confidence interval, constructed according to Algorithm \ref{alg:conf}, for the OLS versus TSLS example.
-These intervals achieve their nominal minimum coverage for all parameter values but can be quite conservative, particularly for smaller values of $\pi, \rho$ and $N$.
-In particular, coverage never falls below 94\% but occasionally exceeds $99.5\%$.
-Some conservatism is inevitable given the procedure, which takes which takes \emph{worst-case} bounds over a collection of intervals.
-The real culprit in this example, however, is the TSLS estimator, as we see from Table \ref{tab:OLSvsIVsim_cover_TSLS}.
-Although this estimator is correctly specified and is not subject to model selection uncertainty, its textbook 90\% confidence interval dramatically overcovers for smaller values of $\pi$ even if $N$ is fairly large.
-This is a manifestation of the weak instruments problem.
-This additional source of conservatism is inherited by the two-step post-FMSC intervals.
-Results for the minimum-AMSE moment average estimator, given in Table \ref{tab:OLSvsIVsim_cover_AVG}, are similar.
+In the interest of brevity I present only results for $N=100$.
+Likewise, for the two-step confidence intervals I present results only for $\alpha_1 = \alpha/4, \alpha_2 = 3\alpha/4$.
+Simulation results for $N=50$ and $500$ and other configurations of $\alpha_1,\alpha_2$ are available upon request.
+Taking $N=100$ has the advantage of making the tables in this section directly comparable to those of Section \ref{sec:limitexperiment}.
+Because I set $\sigma_x^2 = \sigma_\epsilon^2 = 1$ in both simulation experiments, this implies that $\sqrt{N}\rho = \sqrt{N} Cor(x_i,\epsilon_i) = \tau$ in the OLS versus TSLS example and $\sqrt{N}\rho = \sqrt{N} Cor(w_i, \epsilon_i) = \tau$ in the choosing IVs example.
+Thus when $N = 100$, taking $\rho \in \{0, 0.1, \dots, 0.5\}$ is the finite-sample analogue of $\tau \in \{0, 1, \dots, 5\}$.